Umuzi-org/ACN-syllabus/content/language-agnostic/validate-id-number/_index.md

 #### Keep going

 Now it starts to get more interesting.
-Each of the digits in the ID number mean different things and have different validation logic.
+Each of the digits in the ID number means different things and has different validation logic.

 1. Use TDD to implement validation logic for the 2 digits denoting the year.
 2. Use TDD to implement validation logic for the 2 digits denoting the month.